-A.9.8.5.1.6.
-Calculation of direct-current internal resistance and open-circuit voltage
+A.9.8.5.5.3.
+Calculation of R0, R and C

-The measurement data obtained in accordance with paragraph A.9.8.5.4.1.5. shall be used to calculate the current and voltage characteristics from each charging
+The measurement data obtained in accordance with paragraph A.9.8.5.5.2. shall be used to calculate the R0, R and C values for each charging and discharging current level at each SOC level by using the following equations: